 Taxidermist

-reconstruct deceased animals, birds, mammals and fish for museums
+deceased animals, birds, mammals and fish for museums or private

-or private individuals.
-These specimens are usually road casualties
+individuals.
+These specimens are usually road casualties or sporting

-or sporting trophies.
-This is done by removing the animal's skin,
+trophies.
+This is done by removing the animal's skin, tanning

-tanning or preserving it, and then mounting it onto a sculpted
+or preserving it, and then mounting it onto a sculpted model.

-would first study animals in the wild or in captivity so that
+study animals in the wild or in captivity so that they can understand

-they can understand the animal's behaviour and ultimately gather
+the animal's behaviour and ultimately gather information and

-information and ideas for their work.
-This involves some drawing
+ideas for their work.
+This involves some drawing and sketching

-skinned using intricate skinning techniques, and a 'strong constitution'
+intricate skinning techniques, and a 'strong constitution' is

 using modern tanning techniques, which involves 'fleshing' the